RjayBrown/html-css-introduction/README.md

 ## Getting Started

-You can [download the project](https://github.com/RjayBrown/html-css-introduction/archive/refs/heads/main.zip) or clone and [run the project locally](https://github.com/RjayBrown/html-css-introduction#clone--run-locally) to get hands-on practice with the core concepts below.
+You can [download the project](https://github.com/RjayBrown/html-css-introduction/archive/refs/heads/main.zip) or fork and [run the project locally](https://github.com/RjayBrown/html-css-introduction#fork--run-locally) to get hands-on practice with the core concepts below.
+Start with reviewing the code and comments for each file in the practice folder.

 ### Core Concepts